Kirili4ik/SymbolicMathematics/README.md

 ### How to run

-- Raw data
-Data for training and validation can be found [here](https://github.com/facebookresearch/SymbolicMathematics#datasets-and-trained-models) or [generated](https://github.com/facebookresearch/SymbolicMathematics#data-generation).
+Raw data for training and validation can be found [here](https://github.com/facebookresearch/SymbolicMathematics#datasets-and-trained-models) or [generated](https://github.com/facebookresearch/SymbolicMathematics#data-generation).
-- Preprocessing data
 Data preprocessing is done in notebooks/preprocess_notebook.ipynb and notebooks/ODE_preprocess_notebook.ipynb.
 There can be found functions for:
   1) Deleting found repeating samples
   2) Creating adjacency matrices
   3) Generating paths from root to node

 (Also notebooks/ODE_preprocess_notebook-ADJ_MAT.ipynb is for generating adjacency matrices for ODEs separately)